Producer-Side Experiments Based on Counterfactual Interleaving Designs for Online Recommender Systems: Existing Methods for Designing Producer-Side Experiments

 \subsection{Double Randomization}

-A naive solution is to use double randomization and only show one group of producer items to each consumer.
+A straightforward solution is to use double randomization and only show either the treatment or control group of producer items to each consumer.
 This design requires further splitting consumers into the control and treatment groups where the consumer-side randomization is independent from that at the producer side.
 If a consumer is in control, the recommender would only show her producer items from the control group $\prodset_0 = \{d_1, d_3, d_5, d_7\} $ that are ranked by the control model.
 Similarly, if a consumer is in treatment, the recommender would only show her producer items from the treatment group $\prodset_1=\{d_2, d_4, d_6, d_8\}$ that are ranked by the treatment model.
 See Figure~\ref{fig_hide_items_from_the_other_group} for an illustration.

 Drawbacks of this approach are obvious: the consumer cannot see any producer items from the other group, and each producer item can only be shown to a subset of consumers.
 These constraints not only lead to poor product experience during the experiment, but they also misrepresent the typical use cases on both the producer side and the consumer side.
 Consequently, valid conclusions cannot be drawn from such experiments.